 Success at Any Price – The Furs

-Genevieve Tobin plays Agnes Carter, the mistress of a rich man and then wife of another rich man, with a wardrobe that reflects both.
-She wears most of the film’s furs, though there is another that appears in furs not quite worthy of a rich mistress.
+Genevieve Tobin plays Agnes Carter, the mistress of a rich man and then the wife of another rich man, with a wardrobe that reflects both.
+She wears most of the film’s furs, though another appears in furs not quite worthy of a wealthy mistress.

 Agnes appears early in the film with Raymond Merrit, the “master” in her mistress relationship, played by Frank Morgan, who’s in his smarmy-executive mode for this one.

 Here we have Colleen More, the “true love” of the piece, in this small fur collar that you’re probably wondering why I included at all.

 Because it briefly appears opposite this, the marquee fur of the film, a coat with an enormous sable fur collar and cuffs.

 Though I generally find sable to be in the same rather drab class as mink, a “brown paper bag” fur, so to speak, this is an excellent use of it.

 As alluded to the opening, it reminds me of Dietrich’s fur-trimmed coat from the train sequence in Shanghai Express, right down to the pose she strikes wearing it.

 While the cinematography isn’t quite the equal of the pitch-perfect frames (very appropriately) lavished on Marlene Dietrich, the sequence frames Genevieve Tobin from the waist up.
 It keeps the large collar well in view much of the time.
 Sadly they did feel the need to cut to shots of Douglas Fairbanks Jr. throughout.

 This is Joe and Agnes’ first meeting, where he falls a bit in lust (why is that, Joe?) and decides to poach her from the boss.
 The end of the scene shows Agnes lightly brushing the oversized sable collar and suggesting he can’t have her, beautifully subtle use of the fur’s sensuality.